ATV Offroad Fury 2: Gameplay

 Expanding from its predecessor, ATV Offroad Fury 2 features more ATVs (including Ravage Talons), along with more vehicles, mini-games, championships, and others.
 The ATVs do not suffer damage, but their occupants are vulnerable to dismounts from ATVs, if the vehicle lands poorly or another racer lands on the player.
 Also, after riding for an extended period of time, the ATVs will become dirty.
-They can be cleaned by resetting or driving into the water, but if the player stays in the deep water for more than 5 seconds, they are teleported out of the water.
+They can be cleaned by resetting or driving into water, but if the player stays in deep water for more than 5 seconds, they are teleported out of the water.
 If the player drives out of bounds, they will dismount from their ATV and fly through the air.
 The game also features new point-earning tricks, as well as championships where players can earn profile points for each race completed.
-Completing championships will unlock a new event such as Freestyle events, which objective the players must complete within the time limit.
+Completing championships will unlock a new event, such as Freestyle events, which the players must complete within the time limit.
 The game also offers minigames.

 ATV Offroad Fury 2 is also the first installment in the series to offer online play, which allows players to challenge other players over an online network (including a set of Lobbies), connected via i-Link, local area network (LAN) or other network connections.

-The range of stunts featured in ATV Offroad Fury 2 are typically activated by tapping a combination of buttons while the player's ATV is in the air, to activate stunt-based combo moves.
-Each set of tricks also require a different amount of time to perform.
+The stunts featured in ATV Offroad Fury 2 are typically activated by tapping a combination of buttons while the player's ATV is in the air, to activate stunt-based combo moves.
+Each set of tricks also requires a different amount of time to perform.